 your home-buying journey.

-Conventional loans are loans that are not backed by a government agency, and must adhere to the requirements set forth by Fannie Mae, Freddie Mac, or other investors.
-Private mortgage insurance is generally required on loans with a down payment less than 20%.
+Conventional loans are loans that are not backed by a government agency, aand must adhere to the requirements of Fannie Mae, Freddie Mac, or other investors.

-Loans insured by the Federal Housing Authority (FHA) are attractive to first-time home-buyers or those who struggle to meet the minimum requirements for a conventional loan.
-These loans do require private mortgage insurance, and this type of government mortgage insurance premium (MIP) is different from the private mortgage insurance (PMI) associated with a conventional loan.
+Loans insured by the Federal Housing Authority are attractive to first-time homebuyers or those who struggle to meet the minimum requirements for a conventional loan.

 Down payment: Starts at 3.5%